-- approving and amending, with the support of the Remuneration Committee of the parent company Fideuram Asset Management (Ireland) dac (hereinafter also the "Remuneration Committee"), the Policies, taking into account the long-term interests of shareholders, investors and other stakeholders in the Company.
-The Policies includes also the Criteria for the identification of personnel with a material impact on the risk profile of the Company (so called "Risk Takers"); - approving and updating, with the support of the Remuneration Committee, the list of personnel with a material impact on the risk profile of the Company containing also indication of those who have an impact on ISP Group risk profile (so-called ""Group Risk Takers"); - overseeing the remuneration of the senior staff responsible for heading the Control Functions: - approving, on proposal of Remuneration Committee, the compensation payable (fee) to the Members of the Board of Directors with specific roles (eg. the Chairman) and members of committees established within the Board; - approving, taking into account the opinion of the Remuneration Committee, the fixed pay levels for the Managing Director, the Heads of the main business areas and corporate functions, those who report directly to the Managing Director and the Heads of Control Functions; - with regard to the Managing Director, the Heads of the main business areas and corporate functions, those who report directly to the Managing Director and the Heads of the Control Functions, approving and reviewing, with the support of the Remuneration Committee, the assignment of the KPIs and targets of the performance scorecards, the assessment of the level of achievement of the KPIs against performance targets and the amount of the bonus to be paid;
+- approving and amending, , the Policies, taking into account the long-term interests of shareholders, investors and other stakeholders in the Company.
+The Policies includes also the Criteria for the identification of personnel with a material impact on the risk profile of the Company (so called "Risk Takers"); - approving and updating the list of personnel with a material impact on the risk profile of the Company containing also indication of those who have an impact on ISP Group risk profile (socalled "ISP Group Risk Takers"); - overseeing the remuneration of the senior staff responsible for heading the Control Functions; - approving the compensation payable (fee) to the Members of the Board of Directors with specific roles (eg. the Chairman) and members of committees established within the Board; - approving the fixed pay levels for the Managing Director, the Heads of the main business areas and corporate functions, those who report directly to the Managing Director and the Heads of Control Functions; - with regard to the Managing Director, the Heads of the main business areas and corporate functions, those who report directly to the Managing Director and the Heads of the Control Functions, approving and reviewing the assignment of the KPIs and targets of the performance scorecards, the assessment of the level of achievement of the KPIs against performance targets and the amount of the bonus to be paid; - submitting to the Resolution of the Shareholders the proposal of:

-- submitting to the Resolution of the Shareholders the proposal of: - a limit on the ratio between the variable and fixed components of remuneration paid to individual employees set at more than 100%; - plans based on financial instruments; - the criteria for defining the remuneration to be recognized in view of or upon the early termination of the employment relationship (so-called "Severance"), including its maximum limit in terms of annual fixed remuneration and maximum amount; - approving and submitting to the Resolutions of the Shareholdersat least annually the ex-post report.
-Specifically, the information reported in the ex-post report shall be disaggregated by Roles and Functions: - approving the funds basket to be used to pay part of the variable compensation; - being informed, at least on an annual basis, about the funding of the bonus pool at Company level.
+- o a limit on the ratio between the variable and fixed components of remuneration paid to individual employees set at more than 100%; - o plans based on financial instruments; - o the criteria for defining the remuneration to be recognized in view of or upon the early termination of the employment relationship (so-called "Severance"), including its maximum limit in terms of annual fixed remuneration and maximum amount; - approving and submitting to the Resolutions of the Shareholdersat least annually the ex-post report.
+Specifically, the information reported in the ex-post report shall be disaggregated by Roles and Functions; - approving the funds basket to be used to pay part of the variable compensation; - being informed, at least on an annual basis, about the funding of the bonus pool at Company level.